banner ad

 | 09/03/2026

-All members & former players of both BRIDGWATER & ALBION RUGBY FOOTBALL CLUB & WEMBDON CRICKET CLUB will be sad to learn of the death of their friend, playing colleague &dedicated clubman GAVIN MANSFIELD on 8 March.
-Gavin had been in hospital for some time & was on life support at the very end.
+All members and former players of both BRIDGWATER and ALBION RUGBY FOOTBALL CLUB and WEMBDON CRICKET CLUB will be sad to learn of the death of their friend, playing colleague and dedicated clubman GAVIN MANSFIELD on 9 March at the age of 45.
+Gavin had been in hospital for some time and was on life support at the very end.

-Gavin was an apprentice at what is now Trelleborg Sealing Solutions at Dunball &again came up through the ranks to become a dedicated employee.
-When his medical condition forced him to retire prematurely, he assisted the Bridgwater Food Bank in distributing donated food items to the public at large.
+Gavin was an apprentice at TMB Patterns Ltd and again came up through the ranks to become a dedicated employee.
+When his medical condition forced him to retire prematurely he assisted the Bridgwater Food Bank in distributing donated food items to the public at large.

-Gavin will be long remembered by those he can in contact with during his long sporting attachments & both clubs offer their sincere condolences to Andy & his family, with our gracious thanks for Gavin’s dedicated services to the games & clubs he loved.
+Gavin will be long remembered by those he came in contact with during his long sporting attachments and both clubs offer their sincere condolences to Andy, Jenny and family with our gracious thanks for Gavin’s dedicated services to the games and clubs he loved.

 Scribe